-Dana H. Mills1 Earth and Planetary Sciences, University of Tennessee, Knoxville, TN 37996 1Corresponding author: dhiggi10@vols.utk.edu (ORCID 0000-0001-9235-5885)
+- 7 Dana H. Mills1

+- 8 Earth and Planetary Sciences, University of Tennessee, Knoxville, TN 37996

+- 9 1Corresponding author: dhiggi10@vols.utk.edu

+- 10 (ORCID 0000-0001-9235-5885)

+- 11

-Michael L. McKinney Earth and Planetary Sciences, University of Tennessee, Knoxville, TN 37996 (ORCID 0000-0001-6390-1795)
+- 12 Michael L. McKinney

+- 13 Earth and Planetary Sciences, University of Tennessee, Knoxville, TN 37996

+- 14 (ORCID 0000-0001-6390-1795)

+- 15

-Contributions
+16 Contributions

-All authors contributed to the study conception and design.
-Material preparation, data collection and analysis were performed by Dana H. Mills and Michael L. McKinney.
-The first draft of the manuscript was written by Dana H. Mills and all authors commented on previous versions of the manuscript.
+17 All authors contributed to the study conception and design.
+Material preparation, data collection and analysis were

+- 18 performed by Dana H. Mills and Michael L. McKinney.
+The first draft of the manuscript was written by Dana H. Mills - 19 and all authors commented on previous versions of the manuscript.
 All authors read and approved the final manuscript.

-3.0 Keywords:
+2021 3.0 Keywords:

-Invasion biology Rosy Wolfsnail Euglandina rosea Niche modeling Range expansion Climate change Urban Heat Island Satellite population Jump dispersal
+- 22

+- 23 Invasion biology

+- 24 Rosy Wolfsnail

+- 25 Euglandina rosea

+- 26 Niche modeling

+- 27 Range expansion

+- 28 Climate change

+- 29 Urban Heat Island

+- 30 Satellite population

+- 31 Jump dispersal32

-4.0 Abstract:
+33 4.0 Abstract:34

-The rosy wolfsnail (E. rosea) is a carnivorous, highly detrimental invader in many parts of the world.
-While its negative impact on endemic island mollusk populations has been well documented, little is known about its range expansion in North America, where populations are not constrained by oceanic barriers.
-In this study, we present three compelling lines of evidence indicating significant ongoing and projected geographic range expansion of E. rosea: 1) we analyze the current range using data from iNaturalist, 2) we report on the demographics and persistence of an isolated extra-limital satellite population in Nashville, Tennessee since its discovery in 2006 and 3) we employ a predictive ecological model that incorporates environmental variables indicating that the range expansion will continue into the central US well beyond its present range limits.
-The findings of this study shed light on the underlying mechanisms behind the invasion of this species.
-First, the invasion is frequently associated with jump dispersal events, which are often linked to horticultural and landscaping activities.
-Second, the establishment and proliferation of satellite populations are facilitated by common landscape management practices, such as irrigation, as well as the urban heat island effect (UHI).
-Third, there is a synergistic interplay between the UHI effect and climate change which accelerates the range expansion via global warming.
+- 35 The rosy wolfsnail (Euglandina rosea) is a carnivorous, highly detrimental invader in many parts of the 36 world.
+While its negative impact on endemic island mollusk populations has been well documented, little is known 37 about its range expansion in North America, where populations are not constrained by oceanic barriers.
+In this study, 38 we present three compelling lines of evidence indicating significant ongoing and projected geographic range 39 expansion of E. rosea: 1) we analyze the current range using data from iNaturalist, 2) we report on the demographics 40 and persistence of an isolated extra-limital satellite population in Nashville, Tennessee since its discovery in 2006 and 41 3) we employ a predictive ecological model that incorporates environmental variables indicating that the range 42 expansion will continue into the central US well beyond its present range.
+The findings of this study shed light on the 43 underlying mechanisms behind the invasion of this species.
+First, the invasion is frequently associated with jump 44 dispersal events, which are often linked to horticultural and landscaping activities.
+Second, the establishment and 45 proliferation of satellite populations are facilitated by common landscape management practices, such as irrigation, as 46 well as the Urban Heat Island effect (UHI).
+Third, there is a possible synergistic interplay between the UHI effect and 47 climate change which accelerates the range expansion via global warming.

+- 48

+- 49

-5.0 Introduction:
+50 5.0 Introduction:

-Global temperature isotherms are migrating toward both poles at an approximate rate of 27.5 kilometers per decade (Burrows et al. 2011).
-This poleward migration has created conditions favorable for many species, leading to the expansion of their geographic range (Lenoir and Svenning 2015).
-According to one estimate, the leading edge of terrestrial species' poleward migration has moved at an average rate of 6.1 kilometers per decade (Parmesan et al. 2003), but this is likely to accelerate as the rate of global warming increases.
-These poleward shifts, caused by global climate change, now play a major role in the ongoing spread of invasive species, documented across many taxa, as temperature barriers to a diversity of thermophilic species are removed (Robinet and Roques 2010, Pauchard et al. 2016).
-This has led to the increasing use of ecological niche models (ENM) to delineate the expansions of species under current and future climate change scenarios.
+52 Global temperature isotherms are migrating toward both poles at an approximate rate of 27.5 kilometers per 53 decade (Burrows et al. 2011).
+These warmer aggregate temperatures have created conditions favorable for many 54 species, leading to the expansion of their geographic range (Lenoir and Svenning 2015).
+According to one estimate, 55 the leading edge of terrestrial species' poleward migration has moved at an average rate of 6.1 kilometers per decade 56 (Parmesan et al. 2003), but this is likely to accelerate as the rate of global warming increases.
+These climate-change-57 driven poleward shifts now play a major role in the ongoing spread of invasive species, documented across many taxa, 58 as temperature barriers to a diversity of thermophilic species are removed (Robinet and Roques 2010, Pauchard et al. 59 2016).
+The increasing need to predict distributional shifts and their potential impacts has therefore precipitated the use 60 of tools such as ecological niche models (ENM) to delineate the expansions of species under current and future climate 61 change scenarios.